-SCHEDULE 14A INFORMATION Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 riled by the Registratit A Fi tea by a party office than the Registratic Check the appropriate box: x Preliminary Proxy Statement "Confidential, for Use of the Con "Definitive Proxy Statement "Definitive Additional Materials "Soliciting Material under Rule l nmission Only (as permitted by Rule 14a-6(e)(2)) Dynex Capital, Inc. (Name of Registrant as Specified in Its Charter) Payment of Filing Fee (Check the a x No fee required. " Fee computed on table be ppropriate box): slow per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: preliminary materials: e fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid revious filing by registration statement number, or the form or schedule and the date of its filing.
+SCHEDULE 14A INFORMATION

+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

+Filed by the Registrant X Filed by a party other than the Registrant Check the appropriate box: Preliminary Proxy Statemen Confidential, for Use of the x Definitive Proxy Statement Definitive Additional Mater Soliciting Material under R Commission Only (as permitted by Rule 14a-6(e)(2)) Dynex Capital, Inc. (Name of Registrant as Specified in Its Charter) Payment of Filing Fee (Check t x No fee required. " Fee computed on tab the appropriate box): le below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: "Check box if any part with preliminary materials: of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid the previous filing by registration statement number, or the form or schedule and the date of its filing.
 Amount previously paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: